 People with pneumonia-like infections might have Legionnaires’ disease (legionellosis).

-People with pneumonia-like infections might have Legionnaires’ disease
+People with pneumonia-like infections might have Legionnaires’ disease or legionellosis.

 The digital edition consolidates and expands information from the sixth edition.
 It clarifies the use of eponyms in disease names and includes more examples than the sixth edition.

 The digital edition has more information about style for proprietary drug names in guidance on commercial terms.

 The Content Guide did not cover medical terms.

 About this page

 Centers for Disease Control and Prevention (n.d.)
 Punctuation, CDC website, accessed 9 June 2020.

 healthdirect (n.d.)
 Australian health thesaurus, healthdirect website, accessed 9 June 2020.